 • We have been recognised as using many opportunities in our worship and teaching to learn more about our responsibilities in caring for our planet.
 In September and October we focus on God’s creation and have our very popular animal blessing service.

-• We have improved how we light, heat and insulate our buildings, what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our loo roll and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
-And the small area of land that we have is gradually being changed to one that attracts birds and insects, with added composting facilities and the recent addition of a water butt.
+• We are improving how we light, heat and insulate our buildings, as well as what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our toilet rolls and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
+The small area of land that we have is gradually being changed to one that attracts birds and insects, with added composting facilities, a water butt and a bird feeder.

-• We are also financially supporting a local environmental charity: Surrey Wildlife Trust Surrey Wildlife Trustand regularly praying for Rainforest Alliancethe Rainforest Alliance Indonesian Project - an environmental project to protect endangered species by working with government and farmers to plant trees etc..
+• We also financially support a local environmental charity: Surrey Wildlife Trust Surrey Wildlife Trustand regularly pray for Rainforest Alliancethe Rainforest Alliance Indonesian Project - an environmental project that works with government and farmers to enable crop-growing and the native wildlife to exist together in harmony.

 • We are now working towards a Gold Award.